What is Network Security?

 16. Behavioural analytics

-Data loss prevention (DLP) is a strategy used by businesses in their network security policy to ensure that users don’t send sensitive or critical information outside the corporate network.
+Data loss prevention (DLP) is a strategy used by businesses in their network security policy to ensure that users don’t send sensitive information outside the corporate network.
 DLP is also used to refer to software products that help a network administrator control what data end users can transfer, replicate, etc.

 Humans will always be a business’s weakest security link.
 Technologies and processes to ensure that employees don’t deliberately or inadvertently send sensitive data outside the network need to be enforced.